 The collapse worsened the situation as the damaged part was increased to 70 meters by the afternoon of the day after.
 Therefore, a bamboo bridge has been built temporarily, while Mon Bridge is currently under restoration.

-If you want to learn and understand more about the other magnificent bridges in Sangkhlaburi, check out our post - Sangkhlaburi: The Complete Guide to Exploring All The Stunning Bridges, or if you're into boat tours, then read more about our other post - Sangkhlaburi: The Complete Boat Tours Adventure Guide.
+To learn and understand more about the other magnificent bridges in Sangkhlaburi, check out our post - Sangkhlaburi: The Complete Guide to Exploring All The Stunning Bridges, or if you're into boat tours, then read more about our other post - Sangkhlaburi: The Complete Boat Tours Adventure Guide.

 Wooden Mon Bridge symbolizes the relationship between Thai and Mon Villagers.